 In contrast, the opposite quadrant (orange) of vigilance and anticipation generates a movement towards the stimulus.
 Now imagine that your friend is telling you a riveting story.
 As you wait to discover what happens, you lean forward with anticipation.

-If someone is withdrawing from a conversation because they are distracted, as an effective communicator, your goal is to elicit interest or anticipation.
+If someone withdraws from a conversation because they are distracted, your goal as an effective communicator is to elicit interest or anticipation.
 When you can do this, you stimulate engagement instead of withdrawal.

 Labeling Emotions is Self-Regulation